-/etc/samba/s smb.conf Samba configuration [global] Global server settings: defines parameters applicable for the whole Samba server and sets the defaults that will be used for the parameters not mentioned in other sections workgroup = MYWORKGROUP Make Samba join the specified workgroup server string = Linux Samba Server %L Describe server to the clients hosts allow = 10.9.9.0/255.255.255.0 Allow only the specified machines to connect to the server security = user Set up user-level authentication encrypt passwords = yes Use encrypted passwords smb passwd file = /etc/samba/smbpasswd Refer to the specified password file for user authentication.
+/etc/samba/s [global] workgroup = MYWORKGROUP server string = Linux Samba Server %L hosts allow = 10.9.9.0/255.255.255.0 security = user Global server settings: defines parameters applicable for the whole Samba server and sets the defaults that will be used for the parameters not mentioned in other sections Make Samba join the specified workgroup Describe server to the clients Allow only the specified machines to connect to the server Set up user-level authentication workgroup = MYWORKGROUP server string = Linux Samba Server %L hosts allow = 10.9.9.0/255.255.255.0 Samba server and sets the defaults that will be used for the parameters not mentioned in other sections Make Samba join the specified workgroup Describe server to the clients Allow only the specified machines to connect to the server server string = Linux Samba Server %L hosts allow = 10.9.9.0/255.255.255.0 Describe server to the clients Allow only the specified machines to connect to the server hosts allow = 10.9.9.0/255.255.255.0 Allow only the specified machines to connect to the server · security = user Set up user-level authentication encrypt passwords = yes Use encrypted passwords smb passwd file = /etc/samba/smbpasswd Refer to the specified password file for user authentication.
 A new user's password will need to be set both in Linux and Samba by running these commands from a shell prompt: passwd newuser smbpasswd newuser unix password sync = yes When the password of a client user (e.g. under MS Windows) is changed, change the Linux and Samba passwords accordingly username map = /etc/samba/smbusers Map each Samba server user name to client user name(s).
 The file /etc/samba/smbusers has the following format: root = Administrator Admin jdoe = "John Doe" kgreen = "Kim Green" netbios name = Mysambabox netbios aliases = Mysambabox1 Set NetBIOS name and alias wins support = yes Make Samba play the role of a WINS server.
 Note: There should be only one WINS server on a network logon server = yes Enable logon support.
 Logon script parameters will be defined in a [netlogon] section log file = /var/log/samba/log.%m Use a separate logfile for each machine that connects max log size = 1000 Maximum size of each logfile, in Kb syslog only = no Do not use only syslog to log syslog = 0 Log everything to the logfiles /var/log/smb/log.smbd and /var/log/smb/log.nmbd, and log a minimum amount of information to syslog.
 This parameter can be set to a higher value to have syslog log more information panic action = \ /usr/share/samba/panic-action %d Mail a backtrace to the sysadmin in case Samba crashes [netlogon] comment = Netlogon for Windows clients Section defining a logon script path = /home/netlogon logon script = %U.bat Specifies a per-user script e.g. /home/netlogon/jdoe.bat will be called when user jdoe logs in.
 It is also possible to specify a per-clientname script %m.bat, which will be called when a specific machine logs in. browseable = no writeable = no guest ok = no Guest access to the service (i.e. access without entering a password) is disabled [Canon LaserJet 3] printer name = lp comment = Canon LaserJet 3 main printer path = /var/spool/lpd/samba printable = yes writeable = no Section defining a printer accessible via the network